The views expressed by the host on this program make more sense than anything anybody else happens to be saying for a simple reason.

 It's not that I want to punish your success.

-I just want to make sure that everybody who is behind you that they've got a chance at success too.
+I just want to make sure that everybody who is behind you, that they've got a chance at success, too.

-And there it would have ended, and in fact, we may never have heard of this if left to the mainstream media, if left to the drive-by media.
+And in fact, we may never have heard of this if left to the mainstream media, if left to the drive-by media.

 No, and his answer actually scared me even more.